 The AC reviews the independence and objectivity of the external auditors annually.
-It has also reviewed the nature and volume of non-audit services provided by the external auditors, KPMG1, to the Group during FY2016-17, and the fees, expenses and emoluments paid or made to them, and is satisfied that they have no significant impact on the independence and objectivity of the external auditors.
-The total fees payable to KPMG1 for FY2016-17, and the breakdown of fees for audit and non-audit services, are as follows:
+It has also reviewed the nature and volume of non-audit services provided by the external auditors to the Group, KPMG LLP, during FY2017-18, and the fees, expenses and emoluments paid or made to them, and is satisfied that they have no significant impact on the independence and objectivity of the external auditors.
+The total fees payable to KPMG LLP for FY2017-18, and the breakdown of fees for audit and non-audit services, are as follows:

-Fees for FY2016-17 S\$(m)
+Fees for FY2017-18 S\$(m)

-For audit services 0.7
+For audit services 0.8

 For non-audit services 0.1

-Total 0.8
+Total 0.9

-At the recommendation of the AC and as approved by the Board, the re-appointment of KPMG LLP as the external auditors is subject to shareholders' approval at the 2017 AGM.
+At the recommendation of the AC and as approved by the Board, the re-appointment of KPMG LLP as the external auditors is subject to shareholders' approval at the forthcoming AGM.